swimshahriar/go-api-server/README.md

 ### Getting started

-You need to have `go` installed in your machine to run this app.
+You need to have `go` & `mongodb` installed in your machine to run this app.
 Execute `go run cmd/main.go` to start the server on port `3000`.

 ### Available routes